refinished cz woodcock g2 and a remington 760 gamemaster

 Having finished a host of knives and furniture, I’ve used oil-based finishes of all types as well as high-gloss hardening finishes.
 Through all of those years, I kept hearing about Tru-Oil as a finish that allowed mediocre craftsmen to become masters at finishing wood projects.
 Running into the name again when finding tips for lacquer spraying, I thought I’d give it a shot.
 Recently, I bought a new shotgun with a fragile, muddy finish and it became the perfect excuse to learn how to refinish a gunstock with tru-oil.

-Refinishing a CZ Huglu Shotgun
+The Project: My CZ Huglu Shotgun

 cz woodcock g2 hunting mountain quail